malcolmosh/malcolmosh.github.io/_posts/2024-03-16-dailypi-tutorial.md

 ## Testing the app on the Raspberry Pi

+- There are detailed setup instructions [outlined in the dailypi tutorial](/blog/2023/dailypi/tutorial_part3/) if you aren't familiar with the steps below
-- Set up the Raspberry Pi OS on the microSD card
+- Set up the Raspberry Pi Lite OS on the microSD card
-- SSH into the Pi
+- SSH into the Pi via FileZilla
 - Create a virtual environment
 - Load the scripts located in the "screen" subfolder of the repo on the Raspberry Pi via an FTP client such as Filezilla
 - Install the required python libraries for the script and the Waveshare screen